hybox/models/docs/README.md

-# Hydra in a Box Data Models
+# The Hydra in a Box Data Model